bigshortbets/bigshortbets-mobile/README.md

 The instructions below show the steps to be taken to participate in testing the BigShortBets sandbox aplication.

 ##  First of all... you must have this applications installed on your phone:
-- Orbot (ill allow you to connect to the TOR network) https://play.google.com/store/apps/details?id=org.torproject.android&hl=pl&gl=US
+- Orbot (will allow you to connect to the TOR network) https://play.google.com/store/apps/details?id=org.torproject.android&hl=pl&gl=US
 - Metamask (you need it to log into the application) https://play.google.com/store/apps/details?id=io.metamask&hl=pl&gl=US